mahilab/Syntacts/cpp.md

 cmake ..                         # generate build files from our CMakeLists.txt file cmake --build . --config Release # build the project
 ```
 3. When the build completes, find the output file `myApp.exe` in the build folder and run it.
-You should hear a two second 440 Hz sine wave from you default speakers.
+You should hear a two second 440 Hz sine wave from your default speakers.